Bravemind: Virtual Reality Exposure Therapy

 The therapy requires well-trained clinical care providers that understand the unique challenges that they may face with service members and veterans suffering from the wounds of war.
 Stimulus presentation is controlled by the clinician via a separate “wizard of Oz” interface, with the clinician in full audio contact with the patient.
 ICT researchers are also adapting the system as a tool for stress resilience training and PTS assessment.

-Collaborators include JoAnn Difede, Weill Cornell Medical Center; Greg Reger, Madigan Army Medical Center; Barbara Rothbaum, Emory University; and Virtually Better, Inc.
+This basic and applied research effort has been funded by ONR, TATRC, USAMRMC and the Infinite Hero Foundation.
+Collaborators include JoAnn Difede, Weill Cornell Medical Center; Barbara Rothbaum, Emory University; and Virtually Better, Inc.